Patti Murin

 Patti Murin (born September 28, 1980) is an American actress, singer and dancer.
 On Broadway, she has originated the title role in Lysistrata Jones (2011) and Princess Anna in Frozen (2018).
 She also had a recurring role as Dr. Nina Shore in the NBC medical drama Chicago Med from 2016 to 2019.

 Early life

-Murin was born and raised in Hopewell Junction, New York, and graduated from Syracuse University in 2002, where she majored in musical theatre.
+Patti Murin was born and raised in Hopewell Junction, New York, attended John Jay High School (Hopewell Junction, New York) and graduated from Syracuse University in 2002, where she majored in musical theatre and was a member of the Syracuse Orange cheerleading squad.